Cooking Gorgeous

 Instructions

-• The first thing you’ll need to do is roast the eggplants, sweet peppers, and red onions, as this is what gives the salad its signature smoky flavor.
-To stop the eggplants from bursting while cooking, poke each one a few times with a fork or toothpick.
+• Start by roasting the eggplants, sweet peppers, and red onions, as this is what gives the salad its smoky flavor.
+Poke each eggplant a few times with a fork or toothpick so it does not burst while it cooks.

 • Set your vegetables over a gas flame or on the BBQ and cook until the skin is nicely charred and the insides are soft, turning them every so often.
 This usually takes about 10 minutes for the peppers and 20 minutes for the eggplants and red onions to cook through.